nlamirault/resume/en/resume.md

 :   **guzuta : **
     A CLI to manage personal open source contributions.

+:   **geronimo : **
+    Analyse of your open source projects with Elasticsearch and Kibana

 :   **blinky : **
     Display system informations and/or ASCII distributions logos.

+:   **actarus : **
+    A lightweight web browser based on the webkit web browser engine

-:   **go-scaleway : **
+:   **shiva : **
-    A golang client for the Scaleway Cloud
+    A simple DHCP server.

-:   **docker-machine-scaleway : **
+:   **skybox : **
-    Docker machine driver for Scaleway cloud provider
+    Collecting metrics from a box provider and exporting data

 Emacs
 :   **scame : **